 Our Mexico Immigration Guide provides detailed information about visas and residency permits.
 This article summarizes the principal routes that most people use to apply for, and acquire, legal residency here with links to further information and helpful resources.

 Regardless of which route you take to apply for residency in Mexico, if your application for residency is accepted, you’ll be granted either temporary or permanent residency here.

 Some routes and situations enable the applicant to apply for permanent residency right away; other routes and situations may require you to apply for temporary residency first, and after four consecutive years of holding temporary residency, you may opt to exchange that for permanent residency.

-To learn about the differences, read our article about temporary and permanent residency in Mexico.
+See also: To learn about residency types read our article about temporary and permanent residency in Mexico.

 Principal routes to obtaining legal residency

 Here are the principal routes that most foreigners consider when they decide to apply for legal residency in Mexico.

 Most applications for legal residency are sought through ‘economic solvency’—proving that you have sufficient income or savings to sustain yourself in Mexico.
 Our article about financial criteria for residency describes the amount of income or savings you are required to prove to qualify for residency this way.